Last Updated on 4th September 2021 by Chauncey Morgan

 What Is a Straightening Brush?

-A straightening brush is often called a heated or hot brush.
+A straightening brush is often called a heated or hot brush — not to be confused with a hot air brush, which is a different banana altogether.
 It looks similar to a regular, bristled brush but uses electricity to generate heat which is then applied to hair when the user runs the bristles between the strands.
 The idea behind this particular tool is that the heat is gentler than using the metal plates of a regular straightener and that the heat will force hair to relax, causing it to straighten.

 In general, straightening brushes are not recommended for individuals who have extremely thick or kinky hair.
 This is because the bristles will struggle to penetrate between the strands, and straightening might not be achieved.
 Instead, manufacturers market this product to people with thin, frizzy, wavy, or badly damaged hair.